TehLeo/junion/README.md

 ## Support & Donations

 Would you like to support JUnion?
-You can report bugs or request for new features at: https://github.com/TehLeo/junion/issues
+You can report bugs or request for new features [here](https://github.com/TehLeo/junion/issues) or [chat here](https://gitter.im/JUnionChat/Lobby)

 Or would you like to make a donation?
 You can do so [via PayPap](https://www.paypal.me/JurajPapp)